Gladys Marín: Political activism

+Once in Chile, she continued to secretly promote the Communist Party and was elected its under-secretary in 1984.
 In 1997, Marín ran for a seat in the Senate and obtained the eighth largest national majority, but was not elected due to the nature of the Chilean electoral system, which favours the two dominant parties or coalitions.
-She ran for president in 1999 and achieved less than four percent of the vote, mainly due to fear from leftist voters that the right-wing candidate Joaquín Lavín could defeat Socialist Ricardo Lagos.

 On January 12, 1998, Marín filed a complaint — the first person in Chile to do so — against Augusto Pinochet, accusing him of genocide, kidnapping, illicit association and illegal inhumation.
+At the time, Pinochet was still the commander of the Armed Forces and would soon become a lifetime senator.
+Marín's complaint led to hundreds of families to come forward and accuse Pinochet and his allies in court.

+She ran for president in 1999 and achieved less than four percent of the vote, becoming, alongside Sara Larraín, the first female candidates to contest the first round of a presidential election in Chile.

 In August 2000, Marín attended the Third Al Mathaba Conference, held by the Al-Mathaba World Anti-Imperialist Centre, a centre in Libya established by Libyan leader Muammar Gaddafi for supporting anti-imperialist and leftist revolutionaries worldwide, as the representative of the PCCh, whose erstwhile anti-Pinochet armed wing, the Manuel Rodríguez Patriotic Front, had received support from Libya and its leader.

 Personal life and death

 Marín married Jorge Muñoz Poutays in 1963, with whom she had two children.
+Due to Jorge's and Gladys's political affiliation during the Coup, their children did not have a traditional upbringing.
+A family friend of raised their two sons, Rodrigo and Alvaro.
+Even once Gladys returned to Chile, her sons were not told in order to protect Marín's security.
+In 1987, her two sons demanded to see their mother immediately or never again.
+Despite the dangers, they met in Argentina for a two-week reunion.
 Marín died of brain cancer after a long battle which included treatment in Cuba and Sweden.
 Upon her death the government declared two days of national mourning.
 In accordance with her wishes, her coffin was exhibited at the former National Congress in Santiago and was viewed by thousands of mourners prior to its cremation.
+Half a million Chileans came to pay their respects to Marín.
 For her funeral the PCCh and her family organized a march through the center of Santiago, with estimates in the press ranging from "tens of thousands of marchers" to "over 200,000 people" to "almost one million people".
 An avenue crossing a working class district of Santiago was later renamed after her.